A sharp quantitative version of Alexandrov's theorem via the method of moving planes: Introduction

 The paper is organized as follows.
 In Section \ref{section preliminary} we prove some preliminary results about hypersurfaces in $\RR^{n+1}$, we recall some results on classical solutions to mean curvature type equations, and we give a sketch of the proof of the symmetry result of Alexandrov.
 In Section \ref{section technical lemmas} we prove some technical lemmas which will be used for proving the stability result.
 In Sections \ref{section proof main} and \ref{section proof main2} we prove Theorem \ref{main} and Corollary \ref{main2}, respectively.

 {\em Acknowledgements.} The authors wish to thank Manuel Del Pino, Francesco Maggi, Antonio Ros and Susanna Terracini for their enlightening remarks and useful discussions we had together.
 The problem faced in the paper was suggested to the first author by Rolando Magnanini, who is also acknowledged for his interest in the work.
 Morerover, the authors would like to thank also Bang-Yen Chen, Barbara Nelli, Paolo Piccione, Fabio Podest\`a and Paolo Salani for useful conversations.
+We also thank the anonymous referees for their remarks and for suggesting an improvement of Corollary \ref{main2}.

 The paper was completed while the first author was visiting \lq\lq The Institute for Computational Engineering and Sciences\rq\rq (ICES) of The University of Texas at Austin, and he wishes to thank the institute for hospitality and support.
 The first author has been supported by the NSF-DMS Grant 1361122, the \lq\lq Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni\rq\rq (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM) and the project FIRB 2013 ``Geometrical and Qualitative aspects of PDE''.